subrataSamartha/Project-02-Food-Restaurant-Home-Page/README.md

 # Food Restaurant Home Page (UI only)

-A landing page to improve css skill.
-All the elements are placed using position property.
+A landing page to improve CSS skills.
+All the elements are placed using the position property.

 ## Key Learnings